29. Light waves

 Scientists also use diffraction gratings to determine the composition of stars, including our Sun.
 By looking at the different wavelengths of light that stars emit, and understanding the concept of light emission that we’ll discuss later in this textbook, scientists can determine the elemental composition of stars.

 One last thing about diffraction.
 Because light bends when it interacts with an opening, diffraction limits our ability to see really small things.
-This means that most imaging devices such as cameras and microscopes can only focus sizes that are larger than about one half of the wavelength of light that’s used.
+This means that most imaging devices, such as cameras and microscopes, can only focus on things that are larger than about one half of the wavelength of light that’s used.
 If the smallest wavelengths of visible light are 400 nm, that means the smallest things that can be seen using a light microscope or camera must necessarily be larger than 200 nm.
 We cannot use visible light waves to see things smaller than that!

 Thin-film interference